-ABF compliance assessments on importations of aluminium extrusions by two Australian importers concluded that goods declared as originating from Siam Industrial Supplies, Thailand were actually of Chinese origin.
+ABF compliance assessments on importations of aluminum extrusions by two Australian importers concluded that goods declared as originating from Siam Industrial Supplies, Thailand were actually of Chinese origin.

-The Commission understands that the Pathumthani Chamber of Commerce, Thailand, has revoked certificates of origin that it had issued to Siam Industrial Supplies.
+The Commission has been advised that the Pathumthani Chamber of Commerce, Thailand, has revoked certificates of origin that it had issued to Siam Industrial Supplies.